Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 If you lose your card but are not sure whether it’s stolen, lost or misplaced, you can simply lock it via a toggle in the app and unlock it if you found it down your sofa.
 In many other banks, you can only cancel a card, then wait some days to receive a new one by post.

-Moreover, the Starling app gives you options to lock specific types of transactions like card machine or online payments, ATM withdrawals, mobile wallet payments, swipe card and even gambling payments.
+The app also comes with options to lock specific types of transactions like card machine or online payments, ATM withdrawals, mobile wallet payments, swipe card and even gambling payments.

 If you turn on location-based fraud protection, the app uses the location of card transactions to determine whether the card has been stolen, thereby preventing fraudulent transactions.